 Remember: Your Babies Will Grow FAST

 Your baby rabbits are born blind and deaf.
 They are naked and have the mothers pulled fur for their warmth, plus each other.
 Once they are 10-14 days old, their eyes will open, and they will begin to explore the world around them.
 This is when they will start hopping out of the nesting box and exploring their enclosure.
 Babies will need more room to explore and play as they grow.
-Once they have ventured out of nesting box and aren’t sleeping in there anymore, I take the nesting box out to provide more room for them.
+Once they have ventured out of the nesting box and aren’t sleeping in there anymore, I take the nesting box out to provide more room for them.
 The babies must be with their mom, ideally for eight weeks.

 When to Separate Baby Bunnies From Their Mom